nickyildirim/subnetting-web-app/README.md

 ### Future Action Items:

+- ~~Increase the number of question kind to 6.~~
 - Finish explanation part for each question kind.
-- Increase the number of question kind to 6.
+- Include IPv6 questions.